jrmcdonald/kubernetes-platform/README.md

 # bootstrap nodes & configure kubernetes
 ansible-playbook -i production kubernetes.yaml --become

+# now find the flux ssh key and add as a deployer to helm-charts repo with write access
+fluxctl identity --k8s-fwd-ns fluxcd
 ```

 To set up local config for an existing cluster: